MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
 title: Work with processes and recordings (preview)| Microsoft Docs
-description: How to create and work with processes in Process Advisor.
+description: How to create and work with processes in process advisor.
 services: ''
 suite: flow
 documentationcenter: na